Ragerlab/Script_for_Computational-Comparison-Between-E-Cig-Users-and-COPD-Stages-Using-Sputum-Mediator-Data/README.md

 # Script_for_Computational-Comparison-Between-E-Cig-Users-and-COPD-Stages-Using-Sputum-Mediator-Data

-Script for *Computational Comparison Between E-Cig Users and COPD Stages Using Sputum Mediator Data*.
+Script for *Computational Comparison Between E-Cig Users and COPD Stages Using Sputum Mediator Data* (manuscript currently in submission).

 This study set out to compare induced sputum soluble mediator profiles between e-cigarette users and participants with different stages of COPD using a suite of computational approaches.